ayerone/openai_realtime_working_example/README.md

 * Note the port, which is set to 3000
 * Open a browser and navigate to localhost:3000/index.html
 * Talk to the model!

+# Modifying
+(Probably) the first thing you want to do is go into server.js and search for "haiku".
+These are the instructions provided to the realtime model for how to talk to the user.
+NOTE: if you edit server.js, those changes will not take effect while the server is running; you must stop the server and restart it to see your changes take effect.